 Big and beautiful, we presume.
 Last year’s phone had a 6.4in display and the year before had a 6.3in display.
 But since the Galaxy S10+ has matched the 6.4in size, we wonder if Samsung will go even larger for the Note 10.

-We expect to see another stunning Quad HD Dynamic AMOLED panel, too, with the same kind of hole-punch cutout in the upper corner – a double like the Galaxy S10+, most likely.
+We expect to see another stunning Quad HD Dynamic AMOLED panel, too, with the same kind of hole-punch cutout – but now it’s in the center.

 How much power will the Samsung Galaxy Note 10 pack?

-We fully expect to see the same processors in the Note 10.
-And with Galaxy S10+ RAM ranging between 8GB and 12GB depending on model, that's probably a fair target to expect from the Note 10, as well.
+That chip was a little weaker than the standard Snapdragon 855, but it looks like Samsung might even the score for the Note 10.
+And with Galaxy S10+ RAM ranging between 8GB and 12GB depending on model, that’s probably a fair target to expect from the Note 10, as well.
+OnLeaks suggests 12GB.

 What kind of cameras will the Samsung Galaxy Note 10 have?